 2. PRESETTLEMENT CONFERENCE DEMAND AND OFFER.
 The timing for the exchange of settlement correspondence will be governed by the docketed minute order setting your settlement conference.
 Per that schedule, plaintiff's counsel is to simultaneously submit a demand letter to opposing counsel and to the Court (using the Chambers email address listed in the header of this Standing Order).
 In response, and according to the timing set forth on the docket, defendant's counsel is to submit an offer letter to opposing counsel and to the Court (using the same email address).
 Do not file copies of these letters on the docket or in the Clerk's Office.
-Please ensure you copy opposing counsel on all email communications with the Court.
-The Court does not routinely accept courtesy copies of settlement letters, but will notify you if a paper copy is necessary.
+Please ensure you copy opposing counsel on all email communications with the Court unless otherwise directed by the Court during ex parte communications.
+The Court does not routinely accept courtesy copies of settlement letters but will notify you if a paper copy is necessary.

-All parties are to consider the issues set forth below in Paragraph 4 when drafting their letters, and are to be mindful that while the parties themselves are intimately familiar with their case, these settlement letters are likely the first introduction Judge Holleb Hotaling will have to the facts and issues attendant to settling the case.
+All parties are to consider the issues set forth below in Paragraph 4 when drafting their letters and are to be mindful that while the parties themselves are intimately familiar with their case, these settlement letters are likely the first introduction Judge Holleb Hotaling will have to the facts and issues attendant to settling the case.
 Therefore, the parties' respective letters should inform the Court about the case background and issues accordingly.
 Parties are encouraged to be frank and open in their discussions, while treating each other with courtesy and respect.

 Plaintiffs are directed to include a demand that is not what plaintiff expects to win at trial, but a number that takes into account the risk of loss.
-If a demand includes multiple components, plaintiffs are directed to include a single lump-sum settlement demand amount, and a breakdown of any itemized amounts, including attorneys fees.
-Punitive damages are not appropriate to include in a settlement demand; however, a plaintiff may note they would seek punitive damages at trial, but that amount is not to be included as part of the demand during the settlement process.
+If a demand includes multiple components, plaintiffs are directed to include a single lump-sum settlement demand amount, and a breakdown of any itemized amounts, including attorneys' fees.
+Punitive damages are not appropriate to include in a settlement demand; a plaintiff may note they would seek punitive damages at trial, but that amount is not to be included as part of the demand during the settlement process.
 Similarly, defendants are expected to offer a number that does not assume zero liability.
 The Court views both a full-win demand and a zero offer as non-starting bargaining positions; these are not acceptable positions for a settlement letter.
-Similarly, the number in a party's letter must not merely reiterate a demand/offer made in the past, but it must be compromised from that prior position.
+Similarly, the number in a party's letter must not merely reiterate a demand/offer made in the past, but it must be compromised from that prior position; the compromise must be monetary, not just the removal of a non-monetary term.
 Your settlement letter should reiterate the history (including dates) of all prior demands/offers made in the case, if any.
-The Court retains discretion to reject any letters that do not comply with this rule.
+The Court may reject letters that do not comply with this rule.
+The parties also must be prepared to further negotiate from their written demands or offers.
+In other words, a party may not stand upon the demand or offer included in its written submissions to the Court but must be willing to meaningfully compromise from that position after submitting it.
+If there is no willingness to negotiate, there is no work for the mediator to perform.

-As part of the pre-settlement process, the Court may conduct ex parte conversations with any party about the issues raised in its letter or the productivity of any settlement conference.
-If the Court engages in such communication, a subsequent docket entry will reflect that communication.
+As part of the pre-settlement process, the Court frequently conducts ex parte conversations with any party about the issues raised in its letter or the productivity of any settlement conference.
+The Court typically notifies counsel before beginning ex parte communications, begins such communications with ex parte telephone calls with both sides, and makes a docket entry to reflect each telephonic communication.
+The Court will not necessarily make a docket entry for each follow-up ex parte email communication.